NickBorgers/Response-to-NIST-on-MFA/Response.md

 * A single factor authenticator is one that does not, itself, require authentication to generate a valid OTP
 * A multi-factor authenticator is one that, itself, requires authentication to generate a valid OTP

 This is, at best, prone to misunderstanding.
-At worst, a standard has been defined which allows authentication schemes requiring compromise of a single factor to defeat what is __understood to be__ a multi-factor authentication system.
+At worst, a standard has been defined which allows authentication schemes requiring compromise of a single factor to __to be understood__ as a multi-factor authentication system.

 ## What is the problem?
 The verifier of an OTP is only ever provided with that OTP.
 This is the single factor of authentication provided to the verifier.
 [800-63B §5.1.5.2](https://pages.nist.gov/800-63-3/sp800-63b.html#5152-multi-factor-otp-verifiers) recognizes this fact (emphasis mine):